 Giving can’t exist without receiving.
 And receiving can’t exist without giving.

 Giving and receiving is a cycle that is repeated every day.
 They provide circulation.
-When you buy something, you give money to someone else who receive it.
-He or she then use the money for something else.
+When you buy something, you give money to someone else who receives it.
+He or she then uses the money for something else.
 Money gets circulated every day.
 If no one gives and everyone accumulates, then the economy would be a standstill.
 No value would be exchanged and no money would be circulated.

-This is the same as human body.
+This is the same as the human body.
 When we take in oxygen, oxygen gets circulated in our body through our blood and we have to give something back in return — carbon dioxide.
-Universe gives you oxygen, you receive it.
+The universe gives you oxygen, you receive it.
 You give carbon dioxide back to the universe and plants receive it during photosynthesis.
 Every living thing in this universe is created to give and receive.
 Once you stop giving and receiving, you stop growing.

 Giving is receiving.
 And receiving is giving.

-When you give, you receive good feeling.
+When you give, you receive a good feeling.
 And when you receive, you give people a chance to give.

-The act of giving and receiving requires you to put out your hands out and reach out to another person.
+The act of giving and receiving requires you to put out your hands and reach out to another person.
 Isn’t that a beautiful way to connect with another person?

 Keep giving and receiving.
 Don’t stop the flow and break the cycle.

 Featured Photo Credit: helping hands / Jessica Lucia